Emilia Clarke Channels Jennifer Lopez for Emmys 2019

-Emilia Clarke Channels Jennifer Lopez for Emmys, Says She's Going to 'Get Lit' Tonight
+Emilia Clarke Channels Jennifer Lopez in 'Hustlers' for Emmys, Says She's Going to 'Get Lit' Tonight

 Emilia Clarke, the Khaleesi of the 2019 Emmys!